BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/1 Million Voices.md

 4. **Future Agreements**: Should the original owner of Afterglow decide to use the user's contributions in the original work, the parties will review a Contributor License Agreement (CLA) and mutually agree on the details concerning the usage of the contribution, including but not limited to, licensing, attribution, remuneration, and other relevant terms.

 5. **No Warranties**: The contributions are provided "as is" without warranty of any kind, either expressed or implied.

+### Contribute to 'Afterglow'
+Join the interactive dialogue on [👉🏼 To Afterglow on X](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/Afterglow/README.md) to share suggestions, ideas, and feedback.
+Your involvement can shape this project and contribute to an innovative experiment in open-source creativity.

 By contributing to Afterglow, the user acknowledges and agrees to the terms set forth in this disclaimer.